 - Age limit: Anyone

 Manulife Cover travel insurance plan offers comprehensive emergency travel medical insurance packages for those travelling as a family, a visitor to Canada, or a student.
 They give you access to the Travel Aid mobile app.
 The app provides directions to the nearest medical facility and local emergency telephone numbers.

 Moreover, they have a ” TraveEase” policy with fully disclosed medical conditions.
 Customers with pre-existing conditions enjoy health services and goods transportation systems.
 Moreover, they are seen as unicorns in the travel insurance world.

 Why We Recommend Manulife Travel Insurance

 - Up to $10 in emergency medical benefits

-- Coverage for a single trip or for multiple trips
+- Coverage for a single trip or multiple trips

-- Save money if you are traveling within Canada
+- Save money if you are travelling within Canada

 - Clear explanation of what the plans cover

 - Several offers depending on your profile